 - What it means to have a TRUE CIO on your side

 - How this role can save you money, make you money, and reduce your risk

 - Why having a person in this role is critical to your business strategy

 “A CIO’s role is not to be the expert in everything but to bring the right expertise to the table at the right time.
 They should coordinate with all parties to establish an IT solution that accomplishes the business’s objectives now and in the future.”
 Patrick Wiley, Aldridge CEO

 1) Having Someone in the CIO Role Helps Align IT with Your Business

-- What the executive team is trying to achieve with their technology
+- What the executive team is trying to achieve with technology

-- When the business objectives need to be achieved
+- When business objectives need to be achieved

 - How much it will cost to achieve those objectives

 A CIO should focus on the following elements:

 - Big-Picture Planning: A CIO adheres to a consistent vision when making big-picture IT decisions.
 Their decision process is centered around the business requirements, Total Cost of Ownership (TCO) of the effort, and the Return on Investment (ROI) of the IT solution.

 - Time Management: A CIO values their own time.
 They will avoid implementing an IT solution that will inevitably break in the future and require that they spend time fixing the issue…again.
 A CIO will predict and prepare for IT roadblocks before they’re encountered.

 - Proactive Communication: The role of the CIO is to clearly communicate IT trends, risks, knowledge, and opportunities to the business executives.
-A CIO should hold regular business reviews with your leadership team to plan for the company’s future IT needs.
+A CIO should hold regular business reviews with his leadership team to plan for the company’s future IT needs.
 If they can’t confidently address the issue, they can bring the necessary experts into the discussion.